awsdocs/amazon-ecr-user-guide/doc_source/get-set-up-for-amazon-ecr.md

 **To create an administrator user for yourself and add the user to an administrators group \(console\)**

-1. Sign in to the [IAM console](https://console.aws.amazon.com/iam/) as the account owner by choosing **Root user** and entering your AWSaccount email address\.
+1. Sign in to the [IAM console](https://console.aws.amazon.com/iam/) as the account owner by choosing **Root user** and entering your AWS account email address\.
 On the next page, enter your password\.
 **Note**
 We strongly recommend that you adhere to the best practice of using the **Administrator** IAM user that follows and securely lock away the root user credentials\.
 Sign in as the root user only to perform a few [account and service management tasks](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.